HenrikBechmann/react-infinite-grid-scroller/README.md

 }
 ~~~

-Each of these if a _reference_ object, with values found in `propertyRef.current`.
+Each of these is a _reference_ object, with values found in `propertyRef.current`.

 The `isParentingRef.current` property is boolean, where `true` indicates that the component is being 'reparented' (moved from portal cache to a rendered cell).
 If your component depends on this, then set it back to `false` once you've taken the `true` reading.